conradhuebler/SupraFit/README.md

 The current stable version is SupraFit 2.0.

 - The current master branch contains a snapshot of an improved  thermogram handling, that is developed in the **thermogram** branch.
 The latest commit without the new branch is [dec3510](https://github.com/conradhuebler/SupraFit/commit/2211c62a327ea8a97c3960229837b44ee1c98511).
 - The current master branch contains a snaphsot of an scripting interface, using ChaiScript to define own models.
-However, this is highly experimental.
+However, this is highly experimental and therefore disabled.
+The cmake options are ***_Python*** and ***_Models***.
 Additionally, some a concept for python support is added.

 ## Compiling
 To compile SupraFit you will need [CMake](https://cmake.org/download/) 3 or newer, a C++14-capable compiler and a recent [Qt](https://www.qt.io/download) version.
 Soon, Qt 5.15 LTS will be focused.